Work-life balance? Is it even possible? Maybe there’s a better question we can ask ourselves.

 - If you’re trying to advance in your career there’s a good chance your personal life or health may take a hit.

 - If you’re getting married and having kids your career may have to be put on the back burner.

 In Off Balance, Matthew gives the example of a working mother unable to be as attentive to her kids.

-Our culture tells us that we can have it all and with a name like Limitless365 this website might lead you to believe this too.
-However, it’s not about having it all – it’s about removing the limitations that we place upon ourselves to maximize our abilities with the circumstances you’ve been given so that not only you benefit but the world as a whole does.
+Our culture tells us that we can have it all.
+However, it’s not about having it all – it’s about removing the limitations that we place upon ourselves to maximize our abilities with the circumstances you’ve been given.
+So that not only you benefit, but the world as a whole does.